cu-mkp/edition-webpages/docs/about/digital.md

 - The [Glossary](/#folios/1r/f/1r/glossary) is similarly edited in a spreadsheet table by the Editorial Team and exported in CSV format for integration into the Edition.
 - The source bibliographic metadata for the [Bibliography](/#content/resources/bibliography) is maintained in BibTeX and HTML formats in the Project’s [GitHub repository](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/bibliographies).

 To facilitate reuse and analysis of the Project's edited and encoded text of Ms. Fr.
-640, a number of files are generated from the XML folio files by the Project-developed [manuscript-object](https://github.com/cu-mkp/manuscript-object) Python tool.
-These include:
+640, files are provided in alternative formats including:
 - [allFolios](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/allFolios): for each version of the manuscript (diplomatic transcription, normalized transcription, and English translation), a single XML file containing each folio concatenated together
 - {entries](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/entries): for each version, every entry as a single file in both XML and TXT formats
 - [ms-txt](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/ms-txt): for each version, every folio as a single file in TXT format.